lucassabreu/clockify-cli/README.md

   clockify-cli [command]

 Available Commands:
-  clone       Copy a time entry and starts it (use "last" to copy the last one) completion  Generate completion script config      Manages configuration file parameters delete      Delete a time entry, use id "current" to apply to time entry in progress edit        Edit a time entry, use id "current" to apply to time entry in progress gendocs     Generate Markdown documentation for the clockify-cli. help        Help about any command in          Create a new time entry and starts it (will close time entries not closed) log         List the entries from a specific day manual      Creates a new completed time entry (does not stop on-going time entries) me          Show the user info out         Stops the last time entry project     List projects from a workspace report      List all time entries in the date ranges and with more data (format date as 2016-01-02) tags        List tags of workspace version     Version of the command workspaces  List user's workspaces
+  clone         Copy a time entry and starts it (use "last" to copy the last one) completion    Generate completion script config        Manages configuration file parameters delete        Delete a time entry, use id "current" to apply to time entry in progress edit          Edit a time entry, use id "current" to apply to time entry in progress edit-multiple Edit multiple time entries at once, use id "current"/"last" to apply to time entry in progress. gendocs       Generate Markdown documentation for the clockify-cli. help          Help about any command in            Create a new time entry and starts it (will close time entries not closed) log           List the entries from a specific day manual        Creates a new completed time entry (does not stop on-going time entries) me            Show the user info out           Stops the last time entry project       List projects from a workspace report        List all time entries in the date ranges and with more data (format date as 2016-01-02) tags          List tags of workspace version       Version of the command workspace     List user's workspaces

 Flags:
       --allow-project-name   allow use of project name when id is asked (defaults to env $CLOCKIFY_ALLOW_PROJECT_NAME)